 He was the one who told investigator’s that Teresa’s car had been damaged previously to her murder.
 Additionally, he claimed that she had filed an insurance claim but kept the cash and didn’t repair the parking light.

 Brendan Dassey’s highly-contested confession detailed Avery “shooting” Halback.
 That’s something he first says happened outside the trailer, but he later placed it in the garage.
 Eventually, investigators found a “lead bullet fragment” in the garage.

 The evidence was said to be consistent enough with the bullet having passed through Teresa’s skull, causing her death.
 Zellner then took the exemplar bullets to Chris Palenik, a forensic microscopist.
 The bullet found in the garage, labeled item “FL” did not pass through the skull.

 Zellner took her next opportunity to introduced a new eye witness.
 She said the witness reached out to her because he had been”bothered by something for a long time.”
 The man was a local truck driver, and claimed he’d seen Habach’s car days before it was found.

 The witness also claimed that he had told a Manitowoc officer where it was.
 Having watched Part 1, the witness identified that officer to be Sergeant Colburn, but no police report was ever written up.

 Andrew Colburn Denies The Allegations

 Netflix and the filmmakers behind the series are being sued for defamation.
-In December 2018, the former police sergeant filed a suit claiming that the true crime series wrongfully accused him of framing Steven Avery and Brendan Dassey for Teresa’s murder by suggesting he planted key evidence at the Avery salvage yard.
+In December 2018, the former police sergeant filed a suit saying the documentary tried to show he framed Steven Avery and Brendan Dassey by suggesting he planted key evidence at the Avery salvage yard.